 During the examination, students will be asked to answer 3 questions (10 points for each answer).
 In answering the questions, students should demonstrate a thorough and critical knowledge of topics and concepts explored in the textbook, as well as their ability to analyze, interpret and creatively discuss these concepts.

 THE FINAL EVALUATION OF THE COURSE DOING RESEARCH AND FIELDWORK IN INTERNATIONAL COOPERATION:

 FOR NON ATTENDING STUDENTS: IT WILL CONSIST IN THE ARITHMETIC MEAN OF THE FINAL EVALUATION OF THE TWO MODULES "QUALITATIVE METHODS IN GLOBAL SOUTH STUDIES" AND "RESEARCH TOOLS AND METHODS IN SOCIO-CULTURAL ANTHROPOLOGY" (WITH ROUNDING UP IF THE ARITHMETIC MEAN IS EQUAL TO .5).

 FOR ATTENDING STUDENTS: IT WILL CONSIST IN THE ARITHMETIC MEAN OF THE FINAL EVALUATION OF THE TWO MODULES "QUALITATIVE METHODS IN GLOBAL SOUTH STUDIES"

 AND "RESEARCH TOOLS AND METHODS IN SOCIO-CULTURAL ANTHROPOLOGY", AND OF THE EVALUATION OF GROUP WORK (COUNTING 1/3 EACH).

 Testi consigliati e bibliografia

-Other textbooks and articles will be proposed during the first lesson and discussed throughout the course.
+Other course material (i.e. chapters and articles) will be uploaded on Moodle and discussed throughout the course.